Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print hello world
+script to print confused smiley